Radioactive contamination from the Rocky Flats Plant: Background

 The Rocky Flats Plant was south of Boulder, Colorado, and northwest of Denver.
 Originally under the Dow Chemical Company's management, it was transferred to Rockwell in 1975.
 It initially had an area of 4 sqmi; a 4600 acre buffer zone was added in 1972.

 Construction of the first buildings began on July 10, 1951.
 Production of parts for nuclear weapons began in 1953.
 At the time, the precise nature of the work at Rocky Flats was a closely guarded secret.
 The plant produced fission cores for nuclear weapons, used to "ignite" fusion and fissionable fuel.
 Fission cores resemble miniaturized versions of the Fat Man nuclear bomb detonated above Nagasaki.
 They are often called "triggers" in official and news documents to obfuscate their function.
-For much of its operational lifetime, Rocky Flats was the sole mass-producer of plutonium components for America's nuclear stockpile.
+For much of its operational lifetime, Rocky Flats was the sole mass-producer of plutonium components for the United States' nuclear stockpile.

 Management of the site passed to EG&G in 1990, which did not reapply for the contract in 1994.
 Management of the site passed to the Kaiser-Hill Company on July 1, 1995.
 The Department of Energy now manages the central portion of the site, where the production buildings once were, while the Fish and Wildlife Service has taken over management of the Peripheral Outer Unit.